EricssonResearch/dnt/doc/dev/architecture.md

 In C there is no automatic memory management, it is the responsibility of the programmer to keep track of the dynamically allocated objects.
 The usual solution is to define ownership relations, where the owner object must dispose of the owned objects when they are no longer needed.

-In R2DTWO the establishment of ownership relations are assisted with a reference-counting scheme.
+In DNT the establishment of ownership relations are assisted with a reference-counting scheme.
 Each object that is a *shared resource* has a `reference_count` member that keeps track of the number of its users.
 These object types have a `TYPE_ref()` member to acquire a reference, and a `TYPE_unref()` member to release the reference.
 The reference-counted object types don't have a `delete()` method, they are automatically disposed of when their reference count reaches zero.